 Shucks Oyster Bar is a husband and wife owned eatery just 30 minutes southwest of Greenville, South Carolina.
-Not only do they serve great oysters, the James River variety from Virginia were my favorite, but they have a full menu sure to please even the most picky eaters.
+Not only do they serve great oysters, the James River variety from Virginia was my favorite, but they have a full menu sure to please even the pickiest eaters.

 The casual comfortable elongated dining room welcomes those craving good, honest food, reasonably priced.

 Chalk blackboards display their impressive list of local brew offerings.

 While another board, includes their daily specials and the current oyster offerings.

 Opting for their variety platter, I was able to construct my own oyster choices..

 1. Petite Sweets – best for those who enjoy the saltiness of oysters